 Pickering’s 49 year history will continue to be overseen by Mr Moore’s son Keith.
 He said: “My father built Pickering from nothing to employing over 300 people worldwide exporting 90 per cent overseas.
 I have every intention to continue this growth while keeping Pickering’s original values and employee-orientated behaviour”.

-He leaves behind wife Rosemary, son Keith and five grandchildren, two of whom work at Pickering.
-His funeral takes place at Weeley Crematorium on 8th June at 12.30pm.
+He leaves behind his wife Rosemary, son Keith and five grandchildren, two of whom work at Pickering.
+His funeral takes place at Weeley Crematorium on 8th June at 12.30 pm.
 Mourners are being urged to wear bright clothing in celebration of his life and achievements.

 You can view the original article here.